colorjs/color-space/README.md

 ## Beyond JavaScript

-The same formulas can leave the main-thread API when the job does.

 | Need | Entry point | Result |
 |---|---|---|
 | Batch / standalone WASM | `color-space/wasm` | 27-space in-place hub; zero-import `.wasm` included |